Barca0412/Barca0412/README.md

 - ⚡ Interest: Football, Photography, Cycling, Travel ...

-## 😄 By the way, I'm lead a team to design a Quantitative Strategy to invest in Chinese stock market based on multi-factor model.
+## 😄 By the way, I'm leading a team to design a Quantitative Strategy for investing in the Chinese stock market based on multi-factor model(temporarily).
 If you have interest in this project, please contact me !